infonl/dimpact-zaakafhandelcomponent/docs/INSTALL.md

 ## Run the software

 There are various ways to run ZAC locally.
-For local backend development purposes we recommend to run ZAC from the IntelliJ IDE.
+- For local backend development purposes we recommend to run ZAC from the IntelliJ IDE.
-For local frontend development and testing purposes we recommend to run ZAC in a Docker container.
+- For local frontend development and testing purposes we recommend to run ZAC in a Docker container.
+- For local e2e testing you can follow the [end-to-end-testing](end-to-end-testing.md) documentation.

 ### Prerequisites